 (2) Every execution of a petition other than by the common seal of a local government shall be verified by the statutory declaration of some person signing the petition, and no petition shall be received by the Minister unless the same is accompanied by such declaration.

-[Section 58 inserted by No. 38 of 1933 s.
-15 and 42; amended by No. 14 of 1996 s.
+[Section 58 inserted: No. 38 of 1933 s.
+15 and 42; amended: No. 14 of 1996 s.
 4.]

 59. Copies of plans and specifications to be available for inspection